 Perfect Dark: Joanna Dark in the original, less so in the XBLA rerelease.

-Kumatora from MOTHER 3.
+Kumatora from Mother 3.
 A little kid mistakes her for a boy at one point.
+And the Magypsies.

 Jess from Advance Wars has a buzzcut and wears a military uniform with pants.
 If not for her name and some *slight* bumps in the chest region, she'd be indistinguishable from a male.
 The second game enhances this effect my making her carry around a somewhat phallic-looking tank shell.